gwen-interpreter/gwen-web/README.md

 This project has dependencies on [gwen](https://github.com/gwen-interpreter/gwen) and other open source projects.
-All distributed third party depdendencies and their licenses are listed in the [LICENSE-Third-Party.txt](LICENSE-Third-Party.txt) file.
+All distributed third party depdendencies and their licenses are listed in the [LICENSE-THIRDPARTY](LICENSE-THIRDPARTY) file.

 Open sourced 28 June 2014 03:27 pm AEST